Madalin2605/math_api/README.md

 This will show a landing page with a button to launch the Web UI.

-> All operations (Power, Fibonacci, Factorial) are available through the web interface.
+> All operations (Power, Fibonacci, Factorial) are available through the web interface — the results will display in the UI and logs will stream to Kafka (if enabled).

 ---

-You can access the endpoints:
+### 7. API Endpoints

+These endpoints can also be triggered directly using tools like `curl` or Postman:

 | Operation | URL | Method |
 |----------|-----|--------|